 Ride height must be set on the axle equipped with the ride height control valve.
-Every trailer has one primary ride height control valve.
-This valve controls the air pressure in all air bags on all of the axles.
+Every trailer has only one ride height control valve to control air pressure in the air suspension.
+This one valve controls the air pressure in all air bags on all of the axles.
 By having one common supply of air to all air bags it ensures that they all carry exactly the same weight.
-Some trailers equipped with the Run-Empty axle lift system may have a secondary ride height control valve that is activated by the lift function.
+The primary ride height control valve will be located on a suspension hanger on the roadside of the trailer.
 To check the ride height of the suspension proceed as follows:

 - a.
 Park the trailer on a flat, level surface. - b.
 Chock the wheels on the trailer so the unit cannot roll. - c.
 Check tire pressure of the tires on the axle being measured.
 Adjust tire pressure to suit the tire manufacturer's recommendations. - d.
 The trailer air system must be charged to perform this check.
 The supply air can be from a towing tractor or connect a shop air supply to the emergency glad hand to pressurize the air tanks. - e.
 The ride height control valve is intentionally designed to be slow acting in order to reduce air consumption in normal service.
-After the air supply is connected allow suffient time for the system to fill and for the ride height valve to stabilize.
+After the air supply is connected allow suffient time for the system to fill and for the ride height valve to stabilize. - f.
+The trailer emergency/parking brakes must remain released while performing this check.
+Close the air suspension dump valve in the air gage box to allow the air suspension to function normally.

-Figure 27 - Suspension Ride Height Setting
+Figure 31 - Suspension Ride Height Setting